Autism Therapist

 Local Resources and Support

-Local resources and support services can be invaluable for neurodiverse individuals and their families.
+Aside from an autism therapist, local resources and support services can be invaluable for neurodiverse individuals and their families.
 These resources offer guidance, connection, and support tailored to their unique needs.

 - Autism Support Groups: Many cities have support groups for autistic individuals and their families.
 These groups provide a safe and welcoming space for people to connect with others who have similar experiences and challenges.